appvia/tako/README.md

 ## Tutorial

-This tutorial will walk you through how to **migrate your Docker Compose Workflow to Kubernetes** - using _Kev_.
+This tutorial will walk you through how to **connect your Docker Compose Workflow to Kubernetes** - using _Kev_.

+This is NOT a migration.

+Your hard-earned Docker Compose skills will help you work with Kubernetes speeding up development and iteration.

 We'll set up _Kev_, iterate and deploy a [WordPress application]() onto Kubernetes.

-It assumes that you have,
+The tutorial assumes that you have,
 - Prior `docker-compose` experience.
 - `docker` & `docker-compose` installed.
 - [_Kev_ installed](#installation).